Projects

 Interaction between plants and microbes

 Now we are focusing on the predomination mechanism.
 It is not only that they can utilize methanol.
-There is a unique and interesting phenomenon that we firstly found, and the details will also be published soon.
+Why and how Methylobacterium species can reside in the phyllosphere?

 Students from abroad are welcome to contact us.